 - There are sufficient resources (time, money, capabilities, workforce, etc.).

-- You can bear the costs, which might end up being significant.
+- You can bear the costs, which might be significant.

-In other cases, we believe it’s better to rely on third-party professionals.
-They take the development hassles off your shoulders, providing you with a well-honed and secure self-hosted or hosted payment solution out-of-the-box for a fair price.
-Frequently, businesses use a hosted payment page (HPP) by their payment gateway provider.
-Of course, it’s essential to do your research before partnering with a third party to ensure they’re best in class and trustworthy.
-As for the payment page, below are key factors you should consider.
+In other cases, we believe it's better to rely on third-party professionals.
+They take the development hassles off your shoulders, providing you with a well-honed, secure self-hosted or hosted payment solution out of the box at a fair price.
+Frequently, businesses use a hosted payment page (HPP) through their payment gateway provider.
+Many providers now offer code-free or minimal-code options, making it easy to integrate payment pages into your own website or application without extensive development.
+Of course, it's essential to do your research before partnering with a third party to ensure they're best-in-class and trustworthy.
+As for the payment page, consider the following key factors.

 What to look for in a payment page?